DavidCoenFish/game06/README.md

 * // todo render_ui // basic ui components
 * // todo render_ui_controls // text, checkbox, buttons, stack, scroll, canvas, combo box

 <br>
 hint<br>
-setting SolutionBuildProject in .\code\dsc.bff (or under) effects what the visual studio solution is set to build by default, and in visual studio, setting the startup project controlles what is run it is very easy to have visual studio set to run something that is not being built. have yet to fins a setting in bff to enable every project to build
+setting SolutionBuildProject in .\code\dsc.bff (or under) effects what the visual studio solution is set to build by default, and in visual studio, setting the startup project controlles what is run it is very easy to have visual studio set to run something that is not being built. have yet to find a setting in bff to enable every project to build.

-vcpkg install nlohmann-json